 By default, a KPI card is displayed as a number value.
 You can use the Layer options button to change the parameters, style, and color of the card.

-Use the Options tab to change the following settings:
+Use the Symbology tab to change the following settings:

-- If your layout is Number, the Options tab can be used to change the indicator and target values.
+- If your layout is Number, the Symbology tab can be used to change the indicator and target values.

-- If your layout is Gauge, the Options tab can be used to change the indicator, target, minimum, and maximum values.
+- If your layout is Gauge, the Symbology tab can be used to change the indicator, target, minimum, and maximum values.

-- If your KPI card includes a target value, the Options tab can be used to change the target label.
+- If your KPI card includes a target value, the Symbology tab can be used to change the target label.